Francisco de Melo

 Dom Francisco de Melo (1597 – 18 December 1651) was a Portuguese nobleman who served as a Spanish general during the Thirty Years' War.

 Biography

 Francisco was born in Estremoz, Portugal.
-From 1632 to 1636 he had been Spanish ambassador to the Republic of Genoa.
-In 1638 Francisco was appointed viceroy of Sicily, and two years later he was ambassador in Vienna.
+From 1632 to 1636 he was the Spanish ambassador to the Republic of Genoa.
+In 1638, Francisco was appointed viceroy of Sicily, and two years later he was ambassador in Vienna.
 He was appointed as an understudy of Marquess of Leganés.

-Francisco was marquis of the Portuguese Tor de Laguna, count of Assumar, and, from 1641 to 1644, interim governor of the Southern Netherlands.
+Francisco was marquis of the Portuguese Tor de Laguna, count of Assumar, and from 1641 to 1644, interim governor of the Southern Netherlands.

 When Francisco arrived in the Southern Netherlands, he already had an impressive political career.
 He scored a victory against Antoine III de Gramont at the Battle of Honnecourt in May 1642.

 Francisco was defeated at the Battle of Rocroi in 1643.
-In August 1644 Francisco returned to Spain and was appointed to the council of state and royal military adviser by Philip IV of Spain.
+In August 1644, Francisco returned to Spain and was appointed to the council of state and royal military adviser by Philip IV of Spain.